WDTY/plugin.video.nlziet/README.md

-# notice, this addon is work in progress, favourites currently only list, playback do not work, DRM/widevine implementation still in progress
+# notice, this addon is work in progress,currently favourite items and series are only be listed, playback do not work, DRM/widevine implementation still in progress

 # NLZIET plugin for Kodi
 This plugin is not officially supported by NLZIET.